EricZimmerman/VoronTools/Kalico.md

 # Getting started

-First, what exactly IS Danger Klipper (DK from now on).
+First, what exactly IS Kalico?

-DK is a (hard) fork that aims to add features and improvements beyond what is found in mainline Klipper.
+Kalico is a (hard) fork that aims to add features and improvements beyond what is found in mainline Klipper.
 While this sounds scary, in reality, you can switch right now to DK and if you do not enable or use any of the DK specific features, you would not even know you were running DK (except for some nice quality of life issues).

-You can find DK [here](https://github.com/DangerKlippers/danger-klipper)
+You can find it [here](https://github.com/KalicoCrew/kalico)

 ## Some awesome features